 Visitors can enter the gas chamber.
-There are signs saying not to use lighters or matches (just in case anyone was stupid enough to try) as there’s no guarantee there are no traces of gas still present in the structure.
+There are signs saying not to use lighters or matches (just in case anyone was stupid enough to try) as there’s no guarantee that all traces of gas have diminished completely.
 Walking into the gas chamber, a cold wave hit me.
 It was a cold like I’d never felt before.
 Even colder than outside, but not icy.
 It was a dull cold – chilling – and despite the fact that there were about 30 other visitors in there at the same time chatting away with their guides, there was an eery quiet about the place.

 Being there, inside the chamber, it’s impossible to imagine what must have been going through the minds of the thousands upon thousands of people who were murdered there.

 On completing the route set out in the guidebooks available to purchase before entering the museum, you’ll end up back at the beginning, at the entrance.